michodgs25/Somerset-Trails/README.md

   - python3 -m http.server

-  - opens port 8000, which the IDE presents three options to of them view site immediately:
+  - opens port 8000, which the IDE presents three options two of which, view the site immediately:
-  __Open preview(Opens a window within the IDE) or open in browser(that is set as the main browser)__
+  __Open preview(Opens a window within the IDE) or open in browser(that is set as the main browser).__

 * The code will be executed in the browser that is set as main browser, this can be Chrome or one of the other available browsers.
 When executed the homepage will appear.